wp-plugins/thin-out-revisions/readme.txt

 Just simply enable the following option in the 'Settings' - 'Thin Out Revisions' admin page (fig. 3).

 * Delete revisions on initial publication

+= Bulk erase of old revisions =

+From TOR 1.4, you can remove old revisions on the fly or daily as a scheduled task.

 = Revision Memo =